 Step-by-Step Process Getting MSS Working For YOU:

-- Use our client portal at www.medicalsettlementspecialists.com to complete a quick case referral sheet and upload applicable items as outlined above.
+- Use our client portal at www.medicalsettlementspecialists.com/lets-get-started to complete a quick case referral sheet and upload applicable items as outlined below.

 - If you prefer to send paper files or make other arrangements for getting MSS your information, please contact us directly at email@example.com.